CrisisCleanup/crisiscleanup-2/README.md

 ## Contribute

-Join us on our Slack channels - https://crisiscleanup.slack.com
+- Join us on our Slack channels - https://crisiscleanup.slack.com
+- View the [Contributing Document](./CONTRIBUTING.md) for developers and testers.

 Other Project Stats (As of 2018-10-09)
 -------------